 Microsoft Azure Blob Storage offers backup and restores tools with unrestricted cloud storage.
 Note, however, that these services come at a cost.

 Data integrity, meanwhile – knowing that the information you hold is consistent and accurate – requires a focus on keeping synchronization between on-prem and cloud as close as possible.

 Microsoft, Amazon, and Google offer high-speed, direct cloud connections that provide the best route to success here – although, again, there’s a cost attached.
 An alternative solution would be you use a VPN to connect to your remote data store securely.
 It’s potentially cheaper upfront, but your performance times vary depending on your internet speeds.

 Location is another factor in your disaster recovery preparation.

 The closer your business is to a data center, the faster the connection.

 Imagine your business has been struck by a natural disaster, like an earthquake.
 Your on-prem systems are down: Gone!
-If you’ve chosen a data center nearby, then it’s likely that data has gone – or will take time to retrieve.
+If you’ve chosen a data center nearby, it’s likely that data has gone – or will take time to retrieve.
 Where does that leave your company?

-The trick is to choose a data center that’s far enough away from your site without compromising on those too far out to guarantee high-speed data access.
+The trick is to choose a data center far enough away from your site without compromising on those too far out to guarantee high-speed data access.